imightexist/InstallBetterVM/README.md

 1. resetting admin pass for better usage
 2. windows 7 iso link no longer works on collabvm :/
 3. tiny7 is now installed but it still says windows 7 vm
+4. It seems that libjpeg.so.62 is not working which i guess is needed for collabvm to work